Cash flow estimation: a simple guide for B2B operators

 Before you take this step, however, you should determine whether the potential value of an investment project is worth it.
 We’ll discuss this more in depth later.

-Aside from the amount of free cash flow, there are several other factors that businesses may take into consideration when making investment decisions.
+Beyond the amount of free cash flow, there are several other factors that businesses may take into consideration when making investment decisions.

 Here are a few more helpful tips to keep in mind when forecasting cash flow: